Basri Tupella

 Basri Tupella (1959 – disappeared June 1999) was a Kosovan handball player.
 He played for several clubs in Yugoslavia and also for CDC Tenerife in Spain.
 Tupella is regarded as one of the greatest Albanian handball players of all time.

-Disappearence
+Disappearance

 During the Kosovo War in June 1999, Serbian military forces arrested Tupella together with his brother and nephew.
 Basri Tupella was possibly murdered by the Serbian forces and is declared missing since June 1999.